hardhats/vista-install-docs/New/SetUpHL7.rst

 HL7 Send Setup
 --------------
 What I will show here is a typical scenario of sending messages out to other systems.
-VistA sends messages at specific events (the messages sent and the event at which a message is sent is typically documented in the technical manual for a package on the `VDL<https://www.va.gov/vdl>`_).
+VistA sends messages at specific events.
+The messages sent and the event at which a message is sent is typically documented in the technical manual for a package on the `VDL<https://www.va.gov/vdl>`_; however, for older packages, there is no good documentation and the only way to discover the interfaces is by inspecting the code base.
 The event is something that happens inside of VistA, such as the registration of a patient, the availability of lab results, or the scheduling of an appointment.
 The example we will use is patient registration, upon which VistA can send an HL7 ADT/A04 message, which is a patient registration message.

 Introduction to Outgoing Message Routing in VistA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This part is confusing, mainly because the way an outgoing message is processed is almost identical to how an incoming message is processed.
 So we will discuss this again in the context of incoming messages.

+This section is for illustration; you don't need to configure anything here.

 To send an outgoing message from VistA, you need to create an EVENT DRIVER protocol (it actually lives in a file called PROTOCOL in Fileman).
 The EVENT